calamuslabs/calamus-sdk/README.md

  * @param releaseFrequencyType (number): unit of releaseFrequency, 1: second, 2: minute, 3: hour, 4: day, 5: week, 6: month, 7: year
  * @param transferPrivilege (number): who can transfer this stream, 0: "Only Recipient",1: "Only Sender",2: "Both",3: "Neither"
  * @param cancelPrivilege (number): who can cancel this stream, 0: "Only Recipient",1: "Only Sender",2: "Both",3: "Neither",
- * @param tokenAddress (string): amount of token user want to stream
  * @param contractTitle (string): title of the contract
  * @param emailAddress (string): email will be notified when stream change
- * @param tokenSymbol (string): symbol of token like 'BNB', 'BNBT', ...
+ * @param tokenAddress: contract address of token want to stream *
- *
  * @return Promise<{
  *  stream_id: id of stream,